cse512-23s/Tuning-PlaySite/src/page-6/Readme.md

 In this example, the learning rate axis is dragged to be the left-most axis.
 Refreshing sets back the visualization to original.

+This visualization for page 6 is our A3 submission with some minor changes incorporated as per peer review feedback for A3.
+The description and exploration guide are moved to the left instead of the right so the viewer can view them before beginning with the interaction.
+The removal of axis feature and zoom and remove buttons are added for additional interactivity.